A law student in business attire stands in a crowd, smiling.

 We see you as a person, not a number

-At UCalgary Law, you are chosen for more than your academic excellence.
-We look at the entire person before us and consider all of your experiences and life achievements that make you unique.
+We select students based on more than academic excellence.
+We look at the entire person and consider all experiences and achievements.
 We recognize that great students are measured by more than their marks.

 All the students in your class are also chosen for that something extra.
-This means that you will be part of a thriving student body that is bright, diverse, and actively engaged in their learning community.
-Our students come from a variety of backgrounds across Canada and the world, which creates an extraordinary atmosphere for your law school experience.
+You will be part of a thriving student body that is bright, diverse, and engaged in their learning community.
+Our students come from a variety of backgrounds, creating an extraordinary learning atmosphere.

 Meet the Class of 2026